tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 16+:_ This belt is empty when found.
 Once per level, when you defeat a foe whose level is higher than yours, you may mount that foe’s head on your belt as a trophy.
 (The belt’s magic shrinks the head to fit.)
 You may activate the belt when you make an attack; instead of rolling the dice, your natural attack roll is equal to 5 + the number of skulls on the belt.
 Large monsters count as two skulls; huge monsters count as three skulls (so, theoretically, you could get a natural attack roll of 35 if you have 10 huge skulls on your belt.)
 You may not swap out skulls – you must stick with your original trophies.

 **Quirk:** Haunted by ghostly voices from the skulls.

 ---

+#### Belt of Swift Escape

+_Recharge 6+:_ When you disengage from a foe, you may make an immediate save against any one condition or any ongoing damage inflicted on you by that foe.

+**Quirk:** Takes the easy way out.

+---